 It’s essential that your website developer understands the ins and outs of search engine optimization and can work with an SEO expert.
 How will you build XML site maps?
 What is your URL structure?
 How will you get credible citation sources and citation websites?
 Does your website follow Google’s guidelines on both mobile devices and desktops?

 SEO and web development are two distinct skill sets.
 Thus, it’s uncommon for someone to have a thorough working knowledge of both.
 Some attorneys hire a web developer to keep costs low, and even if they’re satisfied with the result, their website may lack the core technical and content components needed to rank high in search engines.

 SEO gives you a return on your investment.
 As your site gains visibility in Google, the largest search engine, you will bring in more clients to your firm, increasing your profitability.
-When you don’t incorporate SEO into your digital marketing strategy, your website functions more like a digital brochure.
+When you don’t incorporate SEO into marketing for a law firm, your website functions more like a digital brochure.
 It will generate very little traffic and won’t bring new business.

 4. Technology Integrations

 Most potential clients expect to visit a law firm’s site and easily contact the law firm.
 These technology integrations are another differentiator between trying a DIO solution or working with experienced web developers.
 When you work with a marketing agency, they should know the technology integrations that are important in the legal industry, such as contact forms, Live Chat, or client payment portals.

 For a low price tag, you can list your law firm’s contact information on your site.
 But what if someone calls after working hours?
 Where do your law firm’s email inquires go?
 In today’s world, consumers expect business websites to offer a fast, convenient way to contact you, and potential clients don’t want to wait until the next business day to get an answer.
 Some of the more advanced functionality that will differentiate your legal website from competitors include: